Jstanislaus/Photobooth-printer-management/Photobooth printer management/README.md

 # Photobooth DIY

-Here you will find code for my wedding photobooth made with a Raspberry pi under Raspbian.
+Here you will find code for my wedding photobooth made with a Raspberry pi under Pi OS , works with Raspbian also.
 It can be optimised but I didn't have time to do.

-You can see all steps to make a photobooth on my instructables: https://www.instructables.com/id/Wedding-Event-Photobooth/
+Credit to this guy's instructables: https://www.instructables.com/id/Wedding-Event-Photobooth/

+Jstanislaus notes:
+  Change Finalimagereduction to change the size of the camera livestream and Finalimagereduction2 to change the size of the FinalTemplate image displayed
+  Added functionality to have the camer portrait and to change the rectangle selected for photo.
+Change portrait to True or False accordingly
+  A bit more optimised
+  New pi os has more printer drivers and supports driverless, make sure to RAW print to avoid load on pi

 Requires for the code works: